By: Lisa Harper

 Semi Synthetic oil is a mixture of fully synthetic oil and conventional mineral oil.
 Semi synthetic oil can achieve higher levels of performance than from mineral oil alone.

-We would always recommend sticking to your manufacturer’s recommendation on type of oil to be used.
+We would always recommend sticking to your manufacturer’s recommendation on the type of oil to be used.

 If you do use semi-synthetic engine oil instead of fully synthetic oil then it is unlikely to cause any drastic or immediate problems.
 However semi-synthetic oil will not offer your engine the same levels of protection to your engine that fully synthetic oil does and may result in reduced engine performance.
 So if fully synthetic oil is recommended then its best to stick to this.

-In contrast engines requiring semi-synthetic oil often benefit from increased protection and performance if you used fully synthetic oil instead of semi-synthetic oil.
+In contrast, engines requiring semi-synthetic oil often benefit from increased protection and performance if you use fully synthetic oil instead of semi-synthetic oil.